Nishant-Kumar-devz/Booking-Management/README.md

 - ✅ Day off configuration
 - ✅ Prevention of double bookings
 - ✅ Configurable time slots (15 min, 30 min, 1 hour)
-- ✅ Admin pagination to fetch all bookings
+- ✅ Admin pagination to fetch all bookings and fetch bookings by date
 - ✅ Simple and pluggable with MongoDB

 ---